-Lake chub inhabits cold-water lakes and streams with clean gravel and is native to about 2/3rds of the state's watersheds.
-Its distribution in the Adirondacks has undergone little change but there has been a substantial decline in about half the watersheds.
-Its abundance has declined in the Delaware, Saint Lawrence and Raquette, while it is to levels below detection in the Ontario, Oswego and Lower Hudson watersheds.
+Lake Chub inhabits cold-water lakes and streams with clean gravel and is native to 11 of 18 watersheds.
+Its distribution in the Adirondacks has undergone little change but there has been a substantial decline in six of the 11 watersheds.
+It has declined to levels below detection in the Ontario, Oswego and Lower Hudson watersheds.
+Its abundance in the Delaware, Saint Lawrence and Raquette watersheds has declined.
 These declines occurred in peripheral and lower-elevation areas where water temperature may be a factor.